AliceRixte/lr-acts/README.md

 Seconds 9.0
 ```

+### Semidirect products

-* This fine-grained hierarchy allows to check for associativity and existence of neutral elements using _semidirect products_.
+This fine-grained hierarchy allows to check for associativity and existence of neutral elements using _semidirect products_.

 ``` haskell
 >>> import Data.Semigroup